Functional Morphology

 Follow Lara on LinkedIn, twitter and find papers on Google Scholar, or on our site, and learn more about me.

-Sarah's work examines the ventilatory mechanics of sharks and how environmental stressors can be detected through physiological measurements.
+Sarah's work examined the ventilatory mechanics of sharks and how environmental stressors can be detected through various physiological measurements.

-Sarika has studied bite force via modeling in Pacific sleeper sharks and is expanding her work to bite force in American monkfish for her thesis.
+Sarika studied bite force via modeling in Pacific sleeper sharks and is expanded her work to bite force in American monkfish for her thesis.

 Please know that we are not only pro-diversity, but we are also actively anti-sexist and anti-racist in our lab.
 Everyone has the basic right to learn and to be supported in that endeavor without fear, discrimination, or artificial barriers placed in their way.
 Actions that oppose these ideals will not be tolerated in our lab, or towards any of our lab members in any environment.